Filling out Schedule C is possibly the most essential part of figuring out your Doordash taxes.

-Cost of Goods Sold is usually related to if you're selling products.
-When you buy and resell items, the cost of the purchase is a Cost of Goods Sold.
+Cost of Goods Sold (COGS) is usually related to selling products.
+The purchase cost for materials you resold is a Cost of Goods Sold.

 If I have to drive to provide my service, isn't that a Cost of Goods Sold?